thep1geon/mv-cpp/docs.md

 ## Introduction

 The Vassembly language is the assembly of the virtual machine.
-Both the virtual machine and the language are written in C; Therefore the language is also interpreted in C
+Both the virtual machine and the language are written in C++; Therefore the language is also interpreted in C++

 ## Language Basics